Tesla Model S Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Tesla Model S are $1,848 every 12 months including full coverage.
-Comprehensive insurance costs an estimated $432 a year, collision costs $892, and liability coverage costs around $388.
-Liability-only coverage costs as low as $434 a year, with high-risk coverage costing $4,036 or more.
-16-year-old drivers receive the highest rates at $6,602 a year or more.
+U.S. average insurance rates for a Tesla Model S are $1,848 a year including full coverage.
+Comprehensive insurance costs an estimated $432, collision insurance costs $892, and liability coverage is estimated at $388.
+Liability-only insurance costs approximately $434 a year, and high-risk driver insurance costs $4,036 or more.
+16-year-old drivers pay the highest rates at up to $6,602 a year.

 Average premium for full coverage: $1,848

-Rate estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all 50 U.S. states and Model S trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and for different Model S trim levels.

-Where you live has a large influence on the price of auto insurance.
-More rural locations tend to have more infrequent comprehensive and collision claims than congested cities.
+Living in a larger city has a large influence on the price of auto insurance.
+More rural locations have lower incidents of comprehensive and collision claims than congested cities.
+The price range example below illustrates how where you live affects insurance prices.

 Use the form below to get customized rates for your location.